 Published: September 2020 | Report Code: LS12081 | Available Format: PDF | Pages: 319

-Due to COVID-19, the market witnessed a negative impact across the globe, mainly during the first two quarters of 2020.
-The COVID-19 situation forced thousands of companies supplying raw materials to throttle down or temporarily stop their activities in China, the U.S., Germany, and several other countries.
-This has impacted the production of the raw materials and components required for the development of exoskeletons.
-In addition, the demand for exoskeletons also decreased during the first two quarters of 2020, owing to the job and financial losses for customers and closure of orthopedic and physical rehabilitation centers around the world.
+On account of COVID-19, the exoskeleton industry witnessed a substantial loss, especially in the first two quarters of 2020.
+The pandemic coerced thousands of raw material supplying companies into temporarily stopping or throttling down on their activities in Germany, China, the U.S., and several other countries.
+This has severely affected the supply of raw materials and production of components needed for the development of exoskeletons.
+Moreover, a dip in the exoskeleton demand during the first two quarters of 2020 can be owed to the financial and job losses and closure of physical rehabilitation and orthopedic centers across the world.

-Technologically advanced features, such as artificial intelligence (AI), robotics, and cloud connectivity, and new designs are increasingly being integrated into exoskeleton devices by the manufacturers, in order to enhance their performance.
-AI amplifies the human potential as well as productivity.
-Due to this reason, products equipped with AI are being commercialized and adopted in various countries rapidly.
-For instance, Bebionic Hand by Ottobock SE & Co.
-KGaA is designed to handle the daily work.
-This exoskeleton is equipped with AI applications, and it can be controlled with the Myo app provided by the company.
-Thus, the deployment of advanced features in exoskeleton products is being observed as a key trend in the market.
+Key players in the exoskeleton market are focusing on integrating advanced technologies, such as artificial intelligence (AI), cloud connectivity, and robotics, to enhance the performance of their products.
+AI boosts the human potential, as well as productivity, of the devices.
+Owing to this reason, AI-based products are being commercialized and rapidly adopted in various countries.
+For example, Ottobock SE & Co.
+KGaA has designed Bebionic Hand to help people perform the daily work.
+This AI-equipped device can be controlled with the Myo app provided by the company.

 |Base Year (2019) Market Size||$290.3 Million|

 |Report Coverage||Market Trends, Revenue Estimation and Forecast, Segmentation Analysis, Regional and Country Breakdown, Competitive Analysis, Market Share Analysis, Companies’ Strategic Developments, Product Benchmarking, Company Profiling|